 - reading the guidance on importing plants and plant products into the UK from third countries

 - registering as an importer using the PEACH website (England and Wales) or with the Forestry Commission as a registered trader

 - discussing these changes with your supply chain to ensure your suppliers are aware of the changes

 Importing plants and plant products from third countries via the EU

 Find out how to import plants, fruit, vegetables and plant materials to the UK from third countries and how to import and export wood and timber products using the current rules.

-In a no deal scenario, the EU would no longer be obliged to carry out plant health checks on regulated third country goods going to the UK if there’s a no deal Brexit.
+The EU does not have to carry out plant health checks on regulated third-country goods going to the UK if there’s a no deal Brexit.

 Plants and plant products that come from third countries via the EU without plant health checks by an EU member state, will be treated as third-country imports.

 Many plants and plant products entering the UK via the EU arrive at fast-moving roll-on roll-off (RoRo) ports where checks at the border would create significant disruptions to traffic.
 All third-country plant health regulated material arriving in the UK via RoRo ports requiring checks will have to go to a plant health approved facility for inspection.